Channels

 App manifest

 The Slack app definition lives in the repo at infra/slack-app-manifest.json.
-Create a Slack app from that manifest, install it to your workspace, and copy the bot token + app-level token into the dashboard's Slack connector flow.
+Create a Slack app from that manifest, install it to your workspace, and run zeno channel install slack — the CLI will prompt for both tokens.

 Credentials